DARIAH-ERIC/dariah-campus-pilot/README.md

 #### Subsequent contributions

 Before you make your next contribution, you have to make sure that your local branch is up to date.
-Remember, you created your special little branch off of master at some point, but other people may have contributed to master in the meantime.
+Remember, you created your special little branch off of the master at some point, but other people may have contributed to the master in the meantime.
 So it's very important that you follow  this procedure _every time_ you start doing work on your branch again.

 1. **In GitHub Desktop, in your branch, fetch origin.**
    This will check whether there were any changes made to _your_ branch _remotely_.